MrCarpenter24/Calico-Voice-Assistant/README.md

    * Install and start up Mosquitto.
    * Install the Tkinter Python library for the settings GUI.
    * Starts up Calico's core service, calico_skill_service.py.
+   * The service will connect to the MQTT broker and begin listening for intents from Rhasspy.
-   Should anything go wrong, simply run the stop script from the same directory:
+6. **Stopping Calico** Should anything go wrong, simply run the stop script from the same directory:
    ./Calico-Stop.sh
-   This will shut everything down cleanly.
+   * This will shut everything down cleanly.

-   The service will connect to the MQTT broker and begin listening for intents from Rhasspy.
+7. **That's It!** Everything *should* be good to go!
+Just remeber, Calico is in very early stages of development.
+There's a lot more to come!

 ## **Project Structure**